department-of-veterans-affairs/vets-website/src/applications/mhv-medications/README.md

 ## Overview

+When working on the MHV Medications team, understanding the prescription object is important for developing new features or working with existing ones.
 The 'Prescription' object holds data about prescriptions as they move from the MHV API to vets-api and then to vets-website.
 This document explains each field's name, purpose, usage context, and examples.
 It focuses on how the data appears on the front end after being received, without covering the vets-api or MHV API details (like changes made by a serializer).

 ## Table of Contents